fractal-analytics-platform/fractal-demos/demo-october-2022/fractal_demo_fmi.md

 4. Activate the fractal-client conda environment
 `conda activate fractal-client`

+5. Move into your own directory
+`cd luetjoel`

-5. Follow instructions on how the client works / have a look at your own `run_fractal_demo.sh` file
+6. Follow instructions on how the client works / have a look at your own `run_fractal_demo.sh` file

-6. Run your fractal demo file
+7. Run your fractal demo file
-`. joel_run_fractal_demo.sh`
+`. run_fractal_demo.sh`

-7. To see what's running on the cluster, check squeue:
+8. To see what's running on the cluster, check squeue:
 `squeue --format "%.18i %.9P %.8j %.8u %.8T %.10M %.9l %.6D %R %C %m"`

-8. Once your job has finished running on the cluster, check your output folder (something like `joel_output`):
+9. Once your job has finished running on the cluster, check your output folder (something like `joel_output`):
 `cd ..`
 `cd joel_output`
 `ls`